eirikhanssen/ooxml2jats/README.md

 ## Required software

-- XProc processor: calabash - http://xmlcalabash.com/ (this will probably work with a different XProc processor as well).
+- XProc processor: calabash - http://xmlcalabash.com/ (a different XProc processor will probably be able to run the pipeline ooxml2jats.xpl as well).
     - calabash is built on top of the XSLT processor saxon and java.
 - java - calabash, saxon and the libs are .jar archives, so you need a java environment to run the pipeline.
 - python-pygments (optional) - if you want the xml colorized output in the less pager using the ooxml2jats shellscript.